-Consultant, Director, and Writer in Goma, Democratic Republic of the Congo
+Consultant and Director in Goma, Democratic Republic of the Congo

 Arsene Tungali Baguma has been working and collaborating for the past 5 years on projects related to Internet governance, child online protection, and women’s participation in Information and Communication Technologies (ICT).
 He has either conducted or supported research projects, documenting violations happening online such as Internet shutdowns, censorship, human rights violations, etc in his country, the Democratic Republic of Congo (DRC) and across Africa.